Minimal infective dose: Risk management

-It may seem that if the contamination of food with a pathogenic bacterium is low and infrequent, the risk of becoming ill is such that there will be no public health problem.
-Such a view is inaccurate: admittedly, consuming a low dose of this bacterium is associated with a low probability of disease.
-But this probability is not zero.
-This explains the sporadic cases observed in the population.
-And that is also why there is no concentration in food below which there will be no epidemic.
+While consuming a low dose of pathogenic bacterium is associated with a low probability of disease, infection is still possible.
+This contributes to sporadic cases of food-borne illness in the population.
+There is no bacterial concentration in food below which a lack of epidemic is guaranteed.

 Toxigenic bacteria

-Some food-borne bacteria can cause disease by producing toxins, rather than infection.
-Some synthesize a toxin only when their concentration in the food before ingestion exceeds a threshold.
-This is the case of Staphylococcus aureus and Bacillus cereus, for example.
-The concept of MID does not apply to them, but there is indeed a concentration (not a dose) below which they do not constitute a danger to the health of the consumer.
+Some food-borne bacteria can cause disease by producing toxins, rather than infection like ETEC.
+Some synthesize a toxin only when their concentration in the food before ingestion exceeds a threshold, such as Staphylococcus aureus and Bacillus cereus.
+The concept of MID does not apply to them, but there is a concentration below which they do not constitute a danger to the health of the consumer.